Asgaros/asgaros-forum/readme.txt

 * Fixed: Display issues with some themes
 * Added: Category access permissions
 * Added: Option to use complex editor instead of minimalistic one
-* Changed: Better support with some third-party plugins
+* Changed: Better support of some third-party plugins
 * Performance improvements and code optimizations
 = 1.0.8 =
 * Fixed: Insert forum at the correct shortcode position